scallensc/aptrack/README.md

 ## aptrack

-Compiled application located in bin folder
+Compiled application located in dist folder

 **_usage:_** App can be run with or without an argument provided, as follows